 - Retention includes promoting connection and belonging within the fellowship, as well as working to meet members’ needs.

 Members: Diane Baker, Karen Buechele, Judy Nauman, Marilyn Schroeder, Alyssa Zasada (chair)

 The mission of the Program Committee is to provide meaningful and engaging Sunday morning services and other programming for the UUFD in line with the principles and purposes of the UUA.

 Members: Jean Becker, Bob Dunn, Wendy Woodhouse, Calvin Gatch (chair)

 Religious Education (RE) Committee

 Many people come to Unitarian Universalism from other religious backgrounds.
 All of us need help finding our place in this community – that comes together with a shared commitment to the 7 Principles.
 New members & friends, and youth, need an orientation to learn about who we are and what we are about.
 Current members benefit from exploring our personal values & beliefs, and developing our spiritual philosophy.

-Members: Samuel Felderman (chair), Jo Ellen Langerman, Cyndi Hartley, Marian Maciej-Hiner
+Members: Jo Ellen Langerman, Cyndi Hartley, Linda Ressler, Alyssa Tedrick, Samuel Felderman (chair)

 Social Action Committee

 The purpose of the Social (Action) Committee is to inform and educate congregation members and the public in areas of social concern, find ways and means to rectify social injustices, sponsor and support groups organized to deal with social problems, and develop leaders to foster a just and peaceful world.